Travel Insurance for Snowbirds

-- Canadians can stay in the United States for 182 days during a 12-month period.
+- Canadians can stay in the United States for 182 days during 12 months.

-- Be sure to check in with your doctor prior to departure and have a full check up before looking into travel health insurance.
+- Be sure to check in with your doctor before departure and have a full checkup before looking into travel health insurance.

 Many Canadian Snowbirds are retired and need a comprehensive travel medical insurance plan to ensure they are covered in case they fall ill or have an accident.
-For most seniors and retired travelers, the right international insurance plan is a fine balance of price, benefits and medical assistance services available to them while away from home.
-They also desire a plan that is comprehensive and will help them navigate a foreign medical system should that need arise.
+For most seniors and retired travelers, the right international insurance plan is a fine balance of price, benefits, and medical assistance services available while away from home.
+They also desire a comprehensive plan that will help them navigate a foreign medical system should that need arise.

 Review Canadian Snowbird Travel Insurance Coverage

-When traveling outside your home country it is always important to purchase international travelers medical insurance, even if you already have private medical insurance.
-Canadian Snowbirds are typically out of their home country for 4 to 6 months, and as such need to make sure their travel health plan includes:
+When traveling outside your home country, purchasing international travelers’ medical insurance is always important, even if you already have private medical insurance.
+Canadian Snowbirds are typically out of their home country for 4 to 6 months, and as such, need to make sure their travel health plan includes: